benmeeen/firewall-security-project/README.md

    - Default **allow outgoing** connections.
    - Allowed only SSH (port 22) and other required services.
 3. Ran **Nmap scans** from an external host to confirm blocked/allowed ports.
-4. Identified and disabled unnecessary services (e.g., CUPS on port 631).
+4. Identified and disabled unnecessary services (CUPS on port 631).
 5. Documented results with screenshots and command logs.

 ---